Hypervelocity Wind Tunnel 9: History

-After World War II several critical facilities and scientists were brought to America to continue research into supersonic missiles.
+After World War II, the United States brought German scientists and several critical facilities built by Nazi Germany to continue research into supersonic missiles.
 In July 1945, the custody of the Kochel wind tunnel facilities was awarded to the Navy to be installed at the Naval Ordnance Laboratory at White Oak, Maryland.
-In 1967 congress granted approval for the construction of Tunnel 9.
+In 1967, Congress granted approval for the construction of Tunnel 9.
 The facility became operational in 1976 and has since been providing aerodynamic simulation in critical altitude regimes associated with strategic offensive missile systems, advanced defensive interceptor systems, and hypersonic vehicle technologies.